 5 Ways to Tell the Difference Between Real and Fake Leather

 Leather jackets, apparel, and accessories are luxurious, well-crafted and, of course, expensive.
 So when you decide to invest in genuine leather it is important that you avoid the faux pas of purchasing faux leather at a premium price because leather cleaner and conditioner won't always work on fake leather.
-Below are five ways you can tell if that leather piece is “genuine.”
+Not sure how to tell the difference between fake leather and real leather?
+Check out our guide below.

 1. Check the Label